pmcgrenery/WxBrief/TESTING.md

 ### **As a visitor, I want to find out more about your site, so that I can see more about the company and FAQ.**

-1. The user can have both of these questions answered in the About Page.
+1. The user can have both of these questions answered on the About Page.

 <img src="docs/user-story-4.png" style="width:600px">
 <br/>

 ### **As a new user I want to see a sample list of airports so that I can see a sample of the service you provide.**
 1. When the user enters the Briefing page for the first time they will be presented with a modal giving a brief description of how to use the controls.
-2. The modal also tells the user that a short list of sample airports has been added for them.
+2. The modal also tells the user that a list of sample airports has been added for them.
 3. The user can then select any of the airports in the list so they can then go ahead and see the weather reports for that airport.

 <img src="docs/user-story-5.png" style="width:600px">